 - 9.2.1.
-It is mandatory that the schools of participating teams in the MCSAA competition submit to the Convenor a list of participating athletes with Name, Date of Birth, and Grade signed by the principal of the school involved. - 9.2.2.
+It is mandatory that the schools of participating teams in the MCSAA competition submit to the Sports Convenor and Vice-President a list of participating athletes with Name, Date of Birth, and Grade signed by the principal of the school involved for both competitive and developmental rosters. - 9.2.2.
 Only players eligible to play in regular season or playoff games are those on the roster.
 Rosters need to be submitted before the first league game to the Sports Convenor and Vice-President.
 Failure to submit rosters on the Friday before the sports season begins will result in the forfeiting of games for any team with a late roster until a roster is submitted. - 9.2.3.1.
 Athletes, who are playing on a development team, may be called up to play on a competitive team at any time during the season, to a maximum of two games.
-If that player plays three or more games, they must continue to play on that team for the remainder of the season and playoffs. - 9.2.3.2.
+If that player plays three or more games, they must continue to play on that team for the remainder of the season and playoffs.
+When a player is about to play their third game, the addition of this player must be reported to the Sports Convenor and Vice-President before the third game. - 9.2.3.2.
+If the current sports season does not have tiers, teams may not move players laterally from one team to the other in the same tier unless that school declared their teams to be Tier 1 and Tier 2 at the sports specific meeting.

+9.2.3.3.
 Once playoffs begin, players from a level below may play a level up, but must stay on that team for the duration of the playoffs.
 Rosters changes must be submitted to the Sports Convenor and Vice-President prior to the game.